codywd/NetGUI/README.md

 2. Issue #23 (Help function is not implemented.)
 3. Issue #25 (No Tray Icon)
 4. Issue #28 (Profile Editor is not implemented.)
-5. Issue #42 (KeyError: 'row0')
-6. Issue #44 (Uncaught exception when wpa_supplicant fails or there are no networks)
-7. Issue #45 (Enhancement: add support for 802.1x with certificates etc. on wire)
+5. Issue #45 (Enhancement: add support for 802.1x with certificates etc. on wire)

 ## General todo list / wish list